 Like the payroll direct deposit service that most businesses offer their employees, Electronic Funds Transfer (EFT) uses the Automated Clearing House (ACH) Network to transmit health care payments from a health plan to a health care provider's bank account.
-Health plans can use a provider's banking informaton only to deposit funds, not to withdraw funds.
+Health plans can use a provider's banking information only to deposit funds, not to withdraw funds.
 Empire expects providers to accept payment via Electronic Funds Transfer (EFT) in lieu of paper checks.

-Visit https://www.empireblue.com/provider/edi/ under EDI for EFT registration instructions.
+Providers can register or manage account changes for EFT via the Council for Affordable Quality Health Care (CAQH) Enrollment Tool called EnrollHub.
 This tool will help eliminate the need for paper registration, reduce administrative time and costs and allows physicians and facilities to register with multiple payers at one time.
 EFT payments are deposited faster and are generally the lowest cost payment method.